 The historic town centre is insanely crowded, and the outskirts near the railway station were the least crowded.
 So first thing, forget your car before entering the historic town.
-You don’t want to be driving in a busy square struggling to make way through the herd of tourists.
+You don’t want to be driving in a busy square struggling to make your way through the herd of tourists.

 Is finding a parking spot in Bruges as tough as in Brussels?